enzo2605/Bachelor-thesis/README.md

-# NUMERICAL SIMULATION OF A VEGETATION MODEL ON GPU
+# Numerical simulation of a vegetation model on GPU

 ![projectLogo](Frontespizio_tesi.jpg)